Louisville Medical Malpractice Lawyers

 If a doctor or hospital staff member makes a medical error, the hospital may be held liable.
 This is known as hospital negligence.
 A hospital has a duty to act as a reasonably prudent hospital under the same or similar circumstances.

 A hospital is responsible for the negligent act and omissions of its employees and agents.
-A hospital may also be liable for institutional negligence for failing to adopt, implement, or enforce appropriate policies and procedures and for failing to properly hire, train, or supervise its employees and agents.
+A hospital may also be liable for institutional negligence for failing to adopt, implement, or enforce appropriate policies and procedures and for failing to properly hire, train, or supervise its employees and agents such as nurses.

 A hospital must also ensure that the physicians it grants privileges and credentials are properly qualified, experienced and trained.